appsody/website/content/docs/using-appsody/cli-commands.md

 ### Synopsis

+This command is a tool for stack developers to package a stack from their local Appsody development environment.
+Once the stack is packaged it can then be tested via Appsody commands.
+The package command performs the following:
-This builds a stack and creates an index and adds it to the repository
+- Creates an index file named "index-dev-local.yaml" and stores it in .appsody/stacks/dev.local
+- Creates a tar.gz for each stack template and stores it in .appsody/stacks/dev.local
+- Builds a Docker image named "dev.local/[stack name]:SNAPSHOT
+- Creates an Appsody repository named "dev-local"

 ```
 appsody stack package [flags]